No project happens in a vacuum.

 For extra comfort, you may want to schedule regular meetings with the project managers concerned to ensure that you understand how their projects are progressing and any changes this has for the way in which your project will be delivered.

 A simple way to manage internal dependencies is to remember to discuss them in your project team meetings.
 The more aware the project team members are about the impact of their tasks on other people’s work, the more likely they are to flag when there is going to be a problem.
-But if in doubt, ask them, and make this is standing agenda item in your regular meetings.
+But if in doubt, ask them, and make this is part of your standing agenda template in your regular meetings.
 During these meetings you can also update the log to include any new dependencies or constraints that emerge as the project progresses.

 Of course, for those dependencies and constraints that have made it on to the risk log, your risk management processes from the basis of how you will review and manage them.